Leonruocco/Roosevelt-Forest-tree-classification/README.md

 To begin with, we start out with a simple classification training excercise using the very small Palmer-Penguins dataset and see the futility of using overly-complex models like neural-networks to train on such datasets.

 We then take a more serius approach to the much larger Roosevelt Forest dataset, and see how even a simple k-nearest-neighbors classifier can perform remarkbly well.
+We go on to perform some feature engineering as well as evaluating the models performance for various k-values.
+We see that the simpler models, with higher k-values, produce more consistent results despite slightly lower training accuracies.

 # Palmer-penguins dataset
 The first dataset we will work with is the Palmer Island Penguins dataset which contains size measurments for three different penguin species observed on three islands in the Palmer Islands, Antartica.
 Some information about the dataset can be found here